Kramers-Kr\"onig approach to the electric permittivity of the vacuum in a strong constant electric field: Introduction

-Various strong-field QED phenomena have been predicted theoretically, among which the (Sauter-)Schwinger effect is one of the most intriguing~\cite{Sauter:1931zz, Schwinger:1951nm}.
-This is an analog of the dielectric breakdown of semiconductor, or the Landau-Zener(-St\"{u}ckelberg-Majorana) effect~\cite{landau1937theorie, 1932RSPSA.137..696Z, stuckelberg1933theorie, 1932NCim....9...43M}.
+Various strong-field QED phenomena have been predicted theoretically.
+Among those, the (Sauter-)Schwinger effect~\cite{Sauter:1931zz, Schwinger:1951nm} is one of the most intriguing and is important for our motivation to {\it revisit} the problem of the vacuum electric permittivity, which was first studied in 1950s~\cite{Toll:1952rq}.
+The Schwinger effect is an analog of the dielectric breakdown of semiconductor, or the Landau-Zener(-St\"{u}ckelberg-Majorana) effect~\cite{landau1937theorie, 1932RSPSA.137..696Z, stuckelberg1933theorie, 1932NCim....9...43M}.
 It states that the QED vacuum decays spontaneously against pair production under a strong constant electric field $eE \gtrsim eE_{\rm cr} := m^2$, where $m$ is the mass of a charged particle of interest, e.g., $m = 511\;{\rm keV}$ and $E_{\rm cr} = 1.32 \times 10^{18}\;{\rm V}/{\rm m}$ for electron.
 Observing the Schwinger effect, or the vacuum pair production in general, is one of the biggest goals of strong-field QED experiments.
 Unfortunately, the required field strength $eE_{\rm cr}$ surpasses the available field strength by several orders of magnitude~\cite{Yoon:21}.
 Thus, observing the vacuum pair production is an extremely challenging task at the moment.
-Nonetheless, it is proposed that the vacuum pair production can be stimulated considerably and may be within reach even with the current and near-future lasers by superimposing a time-dependent electric field onto the constant one.
+Nonetheless, it is proposed that the vacuum pair production can be stimulated considerably and may be within the reach even with the current and near-future lasers by superimposing a time-dependent electric field onto the constant one.
 This is the idea of the dynamically-assisted Schwinger effect, proposed by Sch\"{u}tzhold, Gies, and Dunne in 2008~\cite{Schutzhold:2008pz, Dunne:2009gi}.
 Making a deeper understanding of the dynamically-assisted Schwinger effect is thus an important subject of strong-field QED.